ingredients icon.Ingredients

 Final Thoughts

-We hope this helps you make sense of the surprisingly wide range of sugars available.
+We hope this article has helped you make sense of the surprisingly wide range of different types of sugars available.
 Experimenting with different varieties is a fun and easy way to shake up your barbecue and kitchen routines and discover exciting new flavors.

 Thanks for sweetening your day with us.
 Check us out for more mystery-solving articles, in-depth reviews, mouth-watering recipes and other hyphenated goodies.
 Then, go use your knowledge to make the world a tastier place.